Lion Heart (album)

 Lion Heart is the fifth Korean studio album and the eighth overall by South Korean girl group Girls' Generation.
 Produced by Lee Soo-man, Lion Heart musically encompasses styles of electropop and bubblegum pop.
-It was released in two parts throughout August 18 and August 19, 2015, by S.M.
-Entertainment; another version with a different cover titled You Think was distributed on August 26, 2015.
-This is the group's first Korean studio album without former member Jessica who was removed from the group on September 30, 2014.
+It was released in two parts throughout August 18 and August 19, 2015, by SM Entertainment; another version with a different cover titled You Think was distributed on August 26, 2015.
+This is the group's first overall studio album without former member Jessica, who was dismissed from the group on September 30, 2014.

 The album spawned three singles.
 Its lead single, "Party", was released on July 7, 2015, and peaked atop the Gaon Digital Chart, further reaching number ten on the Japan Hot 100.
 It was followed up by "Lion Heart" and "You Think" in August 2015, charting at number four and thirty on the Gaon Digital Chart, respectively.
 In order to promote the record, Girls' Generation appeared on several South Korean music programs, such as Music Bank, Show!
 Music Core, and Inkigayo, where they performed material from the album.
 The group additionally embarked on a concert tour named Girls' Generation's Phantasia, which commenced on November 21, 2015, in Seoul and visited East and Southeast Asia.